Frequently Asked Questions

 Rady Undergraduate Minors

 How do I declare the Accounting, Business, or Entrepreneurship & Innovation minor?

-The Accounting and Business minors are open to all UC San Diego students from any major or college.
+The Accounting, Business, and Entrepreneurship & Innovation minors are open to all UC San Diego students from any major or college.
 Please consult with your college academic advisor before declaring a minor in order to ensure that you will not exceed the maximum unit limitation by pursuing a minor.

 You can declare the Accounting, Business, or Entrepreneurship & Innovation minor using the Major/Minor tool on Tritonlink.
 The minors are listed as “M070- Accounting,” “M074- Business,” and "M077 - Entrepreneurship & Innovation."
 There is no application process and you can declare at any time.
 You do not need to declare before you start taking the classes.
 When asked for the subject code, use “MGT.”
 For the institution, use UC San Diego (or the name of the community college if you took a course there).
 For course code, list the course number (for example 5, 131A, 131B, etc.).
 For the business minor electives, you should list the electives you plan to take.
 List all of the classes you have taken toward the minor and all of the classes you still plan to take for the minor.
-However, you may change your course plan later on and do not need department approval to do so.
+However, you may change your electives later on and do not need department approval to do so.

 Which is better, an accounting minor, business minor, or an entrepreneurship & innovation minor?

 One minor is not better than the other – how you intend to use your degree is a more important consideration.
 Use the Career Services Center as a resource when considering your career path.

 Can I take classes for my minor Pass/No Pass?

 No. All courses taken for the Rady undergraduate minors must be taken for a letter grade.
 Students must earn at least a C- in each course used for the minor.

 For the Business Minor, you may take MGT3/MATH10A/MATH20A Pass/No Pass to fulfill the math prerequisite for MGT181 Enterprise Finance.
 However, you should first ensure that you do not need to take this course for a letter grade for a major or general education requirement.